 The 10 Best Electric Toothbrushes

 This wiki has been updated 35 times since it was first published in October of 2015.
 If you want that just-left-the-dentist feeling every day, try one of these sonic toothbrushes.
 They work much better than manual models to remove stains and keep your pearly whites looking their best.
 These devices remove plaque and bacteria effectively to prevent gingivitis and bleeding gums, and good oral health is now believed to contribute to overall bodily health.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes